-As we expect global wealth to grow faster than GDP by 2024, we continue to believe wealth management is one of the most attractive segments in financial services.
-As the award-winning 'Bank for Entrepreneurs', we intend to further invest in our leading wealth management franchises; to build out our market position in growth areas such as Emerging Markets, where wealth is expected to grow by 11% per annum; to continue to focus on UHNWIs, as they are the most profitable and fastest growing wealth segment; and to further deepen collaboration between our Wealth Management-related businesses and our global Investment Bank.
+As we expect global wealth to grow faster than GDP by 20244, we continue to believe wealth management is one of the most attractive segments in financial services.
+As the award-winning5 'Bank for Entrepreneurs', we intend to further invest in our leading wealth management franchises; to build out our market position in growth areas such as Emerging Markets, where wealth is expected to grow by 11% per annum6; to continue to focus on UHNWIs, as they are the most profitable and fastest growing wealth segment7; and to further deepen collaboration between our Wealth Management-related businesses and our global Investment Bank.

-Building on our 9M20 performance, with total Wealth Management net revenues of CHF 7.4 billion, flat year on year, and adjusted net revenues excluding significant items, at constant foreign exchange rates\, of CHF 7.6 billion, up 6% year on year, we intend to grow our overall Wealth Management-related pre-tax income.
-Specifically, in Wealth Management, we aim to capture growth opportunities by growing client business volume; attracting NNA; extending lending; deepening mandate penetration; growing Private Markets; accelerating digital transformation; and strengthening collaboration with the Investment Bank.
+Building on our 9M20 performance, with total Wealth Management net revenues of CHF 7.4 billion, flat year on year, and adjusted net revenues excluding significant items, at constant foreign exchange rates, of CHF 7.6 billion, up 6% year on year, we intend to grow our overall Wealth Management-related pre-tax income to between CHF 5.0 billion and CHF 5.5 billion in 2023, which would represent a compound annual growth rate (CAGR) of approximately 10%.
+Specifically, in Wealth Management, we aim to capture growth opportunities by growing client business volume8; attracting NNA9; extending lending10; deepening mandate penetration; growing Private Markets; accelerating digital transformation; and strengthening collaboration with the Investment Bank.
 In Asset Management, we expect a significant turnaround in 2021 and will focus on our strategic priorities, by continuing to scale market-leading franchises; expanding Alternatives, Alternatives-lite and Private Market offerings; accelerating the focus on ESG; and leveraging Wealth Management for distribution.

-We intend to achieve this through targeted growth investments and focused execution, while delivering on our medium-term ambition of a Return on Regulatory Capital (RoRC) of 20% to 25% in our Wealth Management-related businesses.
+We intend to achieve this through targeted growth investments and focused execution, while delivering on our medium-term ambition of a Return on Regulatory Capital (RoRC) of 20% to 25% in our Wealth Management-related businesses, and, within that, greater than 40% for Asset Management, specifically.